opensim-org/SCONE/README.md

     * Download from https://www.qt.io/download
     * See from https://www.qt.io for details

-#### Additional included libraries
+#### Additional libraries
-The following libraries are included in the repository and are build automatically:
+The following libraries are included in the SCONE repository and are build automatically:
   * **QCustomPlot** (https://www.qcustomplot.com)
   * **TCLAP** (http://tclap.sourceforge.net/)
   * **xo** (https://github.com/tgeijten/xo)